 Advice for Luxury Travelers

-If you are a luxury traveler who is used to staying in Four Seasons Hotels, for example, I suggest basing yourself in La Jolla or Coronado for a beach vacation.
-For more information, see which San Diego neighborhood is right for your vacation and best San Diego luxury hotels.
+If you are a luxury traveler used to staying in Four Seasons Hotels, for example, I suggest basing yourself in La Jolla or Coronado for a beach vacation.
+Avoid Pacific Beach.

-Booking Hotels on the Boardwalk
+Booking Pacific Beach Hotels on the Boardwalk

 Using the Boardwalk